B1nus/wezy/README.md

 - only wasi preview 1
 - only integers
 # Error handling
-Nope, it just crashes.
+Just assertions.
+Use if statements to avoid crashing.
 # Pointers
 Nope.
 # Mutability
-Nope.
 Everything is mutable.
 # Memory
 Memory is deallocated once a variable goes out of scope.
 # Functions